top of page

 4 min read

-Eternal Questions - Introduction
+Eternal Questions - Why Are We Here?

 Sometimes I imagine the universe looking back at us, through what astronomers call the Helix Nebula — the great “Eye of the Universe.”
 When I see that image, I wonder: are we gazing into creation, or is creation gazing into us?
 It feels as though, in that single, swirling eye of light, we are both the observer and the observed — a part of something vast, mysterious, and alive.